melisstuniewicz9/cts-4010-melissa/project-log.md

 * What is accessibility?
   * Accessibility in terms of awareness, transportation or disability?
   * Solution should likely include elements of all three

+#### After visitng the Arboretum site today, what are some noteworthy concerns?
+* Inconvenient location.
+Far from central campus hotspots
+ * The walk there is long my student standards